Hubert005/IoT_Projekt/docs/arduino-nano/sequence-diagrams.md

 sequenceDiagram
     autonumber
     participant Nano as Nano loop
+    participant ESP as espSerial TX
     participant USB as USB Serial
-    Note over Nano: msg startsWith "mix_"<br/>but missing "_" separator Nano->>Nano: msg.remove(0, 4)
+    Note over Nano: msg startsWith "mix_"<br/>but a "_" separator is missing before field 4 Nano->>Nano: msg.remove(0, 4)
     loop i = 0..3
         Nano->>Nano: indexOf('_')
-        alt found
+        alt found, or i == 3 (remainder)
             Note over Nano: parse next field
-        else underscoreIndex == -1
+        else underscoreIndex == -1 and i < 3
+            Nano->>ESP: espSerial.println("mix_err")
             Nano->>USB: "Invalid message format"
-            Note over Nano: return — no NAK on espSerial,<br/>no pumping, no mix_ok end
+            Note over Nano: return — no pumping, no mix_ok end
     end
 ```

-The Nano does **not** send a NAK back to the ESP on parse failure ([known-issues.md §4](known-issues.md#4-no-nak-on-malformed-mix_)).
-Combined with the ESP's missing `listenCMD` timeout ([../esp32-c3/known-issues.md §3](../esp32-c3/known-issues.md#3-listencmd-blocks-forever-lines-4951)), one malformed frame from the app can hang both firmwares until power-cycle; the Flutter `waitForMessage` 60-second BLE timeout is the only existing safety net ([../frontend/known-issues.md F-6](../frontend/known-issues.md#f-6-ble-disconnect-during-game-leaves-ui-stuck)).
+The Nano now sends a `mix_err` NAK on parse failure (line 57) — previously it stayed silent (resolved [known-issues.md §4](known-issues.md)).
+The ESP reads this NAK but does **not** yet relay it to the app; combined with the ESP's 20 s `listenCMD` timeout, a malformed frame no longer hangs the firmware, but the app still relies on its own BLE timeout to notice.
+See [`../esp32-c3/known-issues.md` §3](../esp32-c3/known-issues.md).